SpecFlowOSS/SpecFlow/docs/MSBuild Code Behind File Generation.md

 ## Common issues

-### After upgrade of the NuGet packages, the code- behind files are not generated at compile time
+### After upgrading the NuGet packages, the code-behind files are not generated at compile time

-If you are using the classic project system, it can happen, that the previous added MSBuild target is not at the end now.
-This is because NuGet doesn't care about manual added stuff and places the MSBuild imports at the end.
-But the definition of the `AfterUpdateFeatureFilesInProject` target has to be after the imports, because otherwise it will be overwritten with an empty definition and so your code- behind files aren't compiled into the assembly.
+If you are using the classic project system, the previous MSBuild targetmay no longer be at the end <!-- OF WHAT? the project file? --> now.
+NuGetignored manually added entries and places the MSBuild imports at the end <!-- OF WHAT? the project file? -->.
+However, the `AfterUpdateFeatureFilesInProject` target has needs to be defined after the imports, because otherwise it will be overwritten with an empty definition.
+If this happens, your code-behind files are not compiled as part of the assembly.

 ### Linked files are not included

-If you link feature files into a project, no code- behind file is generated for them.
+If you link feature files into a project, no code-behind file is generated for them.
 See GitHub Issue: <https://github.com/techtalk/SpecFlow/issues/1295>

 ## More infos about MSBuild: